ahmedyoussef11/vmware-vsphere-enterprise-lab/README.md

 # 3. Organizing Workloads with Resource Pools

-To simulate a production environment, Resource Pools were created to logically separate workloads based on their function.
+To better organize the environment, I created three Resource Pools.

-### Development
+- Development

-Application servers used for software development.

-### Production
+- Production

-Production Linux servers running business services.

-### Testing
+- Testing

-Quality Assurance virtual machines.

-Virtual machines were organized into their corresponding Resource Pools, allowing administrators to manage CPU and Memory resources independently for each environment.
+After creating them, I moved the virtual machines into their appropriate Resource Pools.

+Although this lab focused on organization, Resource Pools are also used in production environments to control CPU and memory allocation between different workloads.

 ---

-# 4. Virtual Machine Templates and Cloning
+# 4. Creating a VM Template and Cloning a Virtual Machine

-To simplify virtual machine provisioning, a reusable **VM Template** was created from the existing **TinyLinux2** virtual machine.

-Using templates is considered a best practice in enterprise environments because it allows administrators to deploy standardized virtual machines without repeating the operating system installation and configuration process.

-After creating the template, a new virtual machine (**Windows10-QA**) was deployed by cloning an existing Windows virtual machine.

-### Benefits

-- Standardized virtual machine deployments
-- Faster provisioning
-- Consistent operating system configuration
-- Reduced deployment time
-- Simplified infrastructure management

-The following screenshot shows the VM Template created for future deployments.
+Instead of installing an operating system every time, I converted **TinyLinux2** into a VM Template.

+Using templates makes VM deployment much faster and keeps new virtual machines consistent.

+I also cloned an existing Windows virtual machine to create another VM for testing purposes.

+This is a very common task in enterprise environments when developers or testers need a copy of an existing machine.

 <img width="963" alt="Clone Result" src="https://github.com/user-attachments/assets/8ca7b6af-f791-4666-aead-3d73bf29d7a8">

-The cloned virtual machine demonstrates how VMware vCenter enables rapid deployment while maintaining identical configuration with the source VM.

 ---

-# 5. Snapshot Management
+# 5. Creating a Snapshot Before Changes

-Before applying operating system updates, a Snapshot was created for the Windows virtual machine.

-Snapshots provide a restore point that enables administrators to quickly roll back if an update or configuration change causes issues.

-Snapshot created:
+Before making changes to the Windows virtual machine, I created a snapshot called:

-- **Before-Windows-Update**
+**Before-Windows-Update**

-This is considered a best practice before performing maintenance on production systems.
+This gives me a restore point in case something goes wrong after applying updates or changing the system configuration.

+After creating the snapshot, I also tested reverting back to it successfully.

 <img width="966" alt="Snapshot Management" src="https://github.com/user-attachments/assets/5ceca955-5882-4921-87f1-a62f9d01a43c">

 ---

-# 6. Performance Monitoring
+# 6. Monitoring Virtual Machine Performance

-The Performance Monitor was used to analyze resource utilization for virtual machines.
+I used the Performance tab inside vCenter to monitor resource usage for a virtual machine.

-Metrics monitored include:
+The metrics I checked included:

-- CPU Usage
+- CPU usage
-- Memory Usage
+- Memory usage
-- Real-Time Performance
+- Real-time performance

-Performance monitoring helps administrators detect bottlenecks and optimize resource utilization before services are affected.
+Monitoring these metrics helps identify resource bottlenecks and understand how virtual machines are utilizing host resources.

 <img width="965" alt="Performance Monitoring" src="https://github.com/user-attachments/assets/7e873b94-0537-49c6-be48-235ab0e865ee">

 ---

-# 7. DRS VM Placement Rules
+# 7. Configuring DRS VM Rules

-A DRS Anti-Affinity Rule was configured.

-Rule:
+To practice Distributed Resource Scheduler (DRS), I created a VM Anti-Affinity Rule.

+The rule was configured for:

 - Windows10
 - Windows10-QA

-These virtual machines must run on different ESXi hosts whenever possible.
+This configuration helps ensure that both virtual machines are placed on different ESXi hosts whenever possible, improving availability if one host becomes unavailable.

-This improves availability by reducing the risk of both machines becoming unavailable due to a single host failure.

 <img width="965" alt="DRS Rule" src="https://github.com/user-attachments/assets/887d874d-ce56-493a-8421-334b3394c1b7">

 ---

-# 8. Virtual Machine Migration (Compute vMotion)
+# 8. Performing Compute vMotion

-To simulate workload balancing within the cluster, virtual machines were migrated between ESXi hosts using **Compute vMotion**.
+One of the most interesting tasks in this lab was migrating a running virtual machine between ESXi hosts using **Compute vMotion**.

-Compute vMotion enables administrators to move running virtual machines between hosts without downtime or service interruption.

-Common enterprise use cases include:

-- Load balancing
+The migration completed without shutting down the virtual machine, demonstrating VMware's live migration capability.

+Compute vMotion is commonly used during:

-- Planned hardware maintenance
+- Host maintenance
-- Hardware replacement
+- Hardware upgrades
-- Cluster optimization
+- Cluster load balancing
-- Resource utilization improvement
+- Resource optimization

-The migration tasks completed successfully, demonstrating seamless live migration managed by VMware vCenter.

 <img width="961" alt="Compute vMotion" src="https://github.com/user-attachments/assets/9314f7ce-ed9e-47d6-a45e-a5a8749a707c">

 ---

-# Skills Demonstrated

-- VMware vCenter Administration
-- VMware ESXi Administration
-- Enterprise Datacenter Management
-- Resource Pool Management
-- VM Templates
-- Virtual Machine Cloning
-- Snapshot Management
-- Compute vMotion
-- DRS VM Rules
-- Performance Monitoring
-- Virtual Machine Lifecycle Management
-- Enterprise Virtualization

----

-# Technologies Used

-- VMware vSphere
-- VMware vCenter Server
-- VMware ESXi
-- VMFS Datastore
-- VMware DRS
-- Compute vMotion
-- Resource Pools
-- VM Templates
-- VMware Snapshots

----

-# Author
+# What I Learned

-**Ahmed Youssef**

-Infrastructure & Cloud Engineer
+Through this lab, I gained hands-on experience with several common VMware administration tasks.

+Instead of only reading about these features, I configured and tested them directly inside VMware vCenter, which gave me a much better understanding of how they are used in real enterprise environments.